zdravkov/kendo-docs/tutorials/asp.net/saleshub/order-page/kendo-saleshub-creating-and-editing-orders.md

     .Update(builder => builder.Url("/api/CustomerOrderDetails/UpdateOrderDetail").Type(HttpVerbs.Post))
     .Destroy(builder => builder.Url("/api/CustomerOrderDetails/DeleteOrderDetail").Type(HttpVerbs.Delete))

 Next we set up where and how the DataSource performs its actions against the remote data service.
-For the **Read** and **Create** methods we inject the **OrderId** into the URL as a path parameter.
+For the `Read` and `Create` methods we inject the `OrderId` into the URL as a path parameter.
 This is so our data service knows which order details to retrieve and so it knows which order the new order detail will apply to.
-The data service also follows the HTTP Verb conventions of a RESTful service, so we change what HTTP verb that datasource should use depending on which CRUD operation it's performing.
+The data service also follows the HTTP Verb conventions of a RESTful service, so we change what HTTP verb that DataSource should use depending on which CRUD operation it's performing.

     .Model(model => {
         model.Id(x => x.OrderDetailId);
         model.Field(m => m.OrderDetailId).DefaultValue(0);
     })

-Here we tell the datasource which property is the Id for the data it receives from the server.
+Here we tell the DataSource which property is the Id for the data it receives from the server.
 We also tell it what the default value for that field is.

     .Events(events =>  events.Error("window.SalesHub.OrderDetails_Error"))

-We also subscribe to the Error event of the datasource.
+We also subscribe to the Error event of the DataSource.
 This is so we can handle server-side validation errors when creating/editing order details.
 If you would like to read more on how this works, please read the [Creating and Editing Order Details](kendo-saleshub-creating-editing-order-details) article.